Ayushsingh953/spring-and-spring-boot/learnings/lazyInitialization.md

 Process finished with exit code 0
 ```
-We can see that the beans are initialised even though we are not using them anywhere.
+We can see that the beans are initialized even though we are not using them anywhere.

-### We can make beans to be lazily initialised by annotating them **@Lazy**.
+### We can make beans to be lazily initialized by annotating them **@Lazy**.

-In this way they will be initialised only when we use them.
+In this way they will be initialized only when we use them.

 ## Code :
 ```java